Stat Trek Teach yourself statistics Contact Us | Tell a Friend | Newsletter

 Simultaneous Linear Equations

-This lesson explains how to use matrix methods to represent simultaneous linear equations compactly and to solve equations efficiently.
+This lesson explains how to use matrix methods to (1) represent a system of linear equations compactly and (2) solve simulataneous linear equations efficiently.

-How to Represent Simultaneous Linear Equations In Matrix Form
+How to Represent a System of Linear Equations In Matrix Form

 Suppose you have n linear equations with n unknowns.
 Using ordinary algebra, those equations might be expressed as: